zexa/iwwt/README.md

 Normally I'd set up some linter like php-cs-fixer and phpstand to highlight any mistakes.

-> Where are the tests?

-I did not want to write unit tests for a single assertion that entityManager was called.
-Normally we'd split Controllers from Services, but this app does not have enough business logic to merit it.

 > Add pagination to the book list using JavaScript.

 This point made me raise some questions.
 I assume that the purpose was to not